 Most people are familiar with Petra, thanks in large part to Indiana Jones.
-And while, yes, Petra is amazing, not to missed and remarkable, there are other things to do and see in Jordan.
-A week is not even enough time to fully explore just the highlights of the country, two weeks would be best if possible.
+And while, yes, Petra is amazing, not to be missed, and remarkable, there are other things to do and see in Jordan.
+A week is not even enough time to fully explore just the highlights of the country: two weeks would be best if possible.

 To capture the brilliance of the desert, an overnight stay in Wadi Rum at a Bedouin camp is something everyone has to try once.
 It’s bizarre, but standing in the middle of a flat desert plain, gazing upwards at the millions of stars, I felt more connected to the world around me than anywhere else I’ve been.

 For something a little less dry, spend some time in Aqaba and the Red Sea.
 A hugely popular resort area, the Red Sea is famous for its snorkeling and scuba diving, both great ways to escape the desert heat.
 No matter what your interests are, there is plenty to do and see in Jordan.

 I enjoyed the sites and the natural wonders, but, personally, the star of the show was the food in Jordan.
 I think it appealed to me so much because I, like the food, am not fussy.
 I detest haute cuisine and instead find a certain comfort in simple street food.
 Bread forms the backbone of Jordanian cuisine: it’s everywhere.

 For a dollar or two, you can buy kilos – yes, kilos – of freshly-made bread to take back and savor alone or with any of the small dishes that comprise the rest of Jordan culinary tradition.
 Hummus, ful and falafel are common dishes served in huge quantities to share with friends or guard miserly for yourself.